|Country Number (33)||1971 and 1980||SECOND WAVE|

 Television Stations / Channels

-Costa Rica began its television service in 1958.
+Costa Rica began its television service in 1958, when Televisora de Costa Rica – Canal 7 (aka Teletica) was launched.

-A BBC memo dated 10 December 1973 lists Costa Rica as receiving prints dubbed into Spanish of serials A, B, C, E, F, G, J, L, N, Q and R, but this is clearly a mistake, as the country is not named in any other documentation covering sales of William Hartnell stories.
+A BBC memo dated 10 December 1973 lists Costa Rica as receiving prints dubbed into Spanish of serials A, B, C, E, F, G, J, L, N, Q and R. Interestingly, the country is not named in any other documentation covering sales of William Hartnell stories, and yet the series aired there in 1971.
+(The existing sales documentation does record two sales of the same stories to Chile: could it be that the "second" sale was actually to Costa Rica?)

-Costa Rica is not listed under any of the DWM story Archives.
+Costa Rica is not named in any of the DWM story Archives.

 Stories bought and broadcast